cszach/linux-cli-guide/book/chapter01.md

 ###### Tags: `#new-concept`, `#directory`

 Stacks to computer science is like telescopes to astronomy.
-In computing, you can think of a stack as a collection of items.
+In computing, you can think of a **stack** as a collection of items.
 There are two basic operations with stacks, they are **push** and **pop**.
 The push operation adds an item to the _end_ of the stack, and the pop operation removes the most recently added item.

-Let's say we have a stack of fruit over here.
+For instance, we have a stack of fruit over here.
 They are numbered in order from the least recently added item (number 1) to the most recently added item (number 5).

 |     1      |   2    |     3      |  4   |     5     |
 |   :---:    | :---:  |   :---:    |:---: |   :---:   |